History Of Public Footwear

 So when did it become common to wear shoes in public?
 And how have these criteria evolved in the diverse, stood and comfortable footwear culture seen today?

-Around 2000 BCE, on Vedik India, sandals made of wood and leather were carried under religious rituals or by royals, emphasizing their use as a cultural and square cursor instead of everyday demands.
-Meanwhile, in ancient Greece and Rome (about 500 BC), the shoes began to become more widespread, especially between citizens and soldiers.
+Around 2000 BCE, on Vedik India, sandals made of wood and leather were carried under religious rituals or by royals, emphasizing their use as a cultural and social cursor instead of everyday demands.
+Meanwhile, in ancient Greece and Rome (about 500 BC), the shoes began to become more widespread, especially among citizens and soldiers.
 Roman citizens usually had teaching sandals in public, but slaves and lower classes continued to go barefoot.

 Ancient Earth: First Stage